Equality, Diversity, and Inclusion

 Not sure | 3% |

-My employer promotes racial and ethnic diversity in their workforces
+My employer promotes racial and ethnic diversity in their workforce

 My employer recruits and retains mature-aged staff